 Get Rid of the Streaks on Laminate Flooring

-Our laminate flooring came with the instructions to clean it with only warm water.
+Our laminate flooring came with instructions to clean it with only warm water.
 Because we have two dogs, I didn't feel this was sanitary.
-In the kitchen, the floor got a bit greasy and plain hot water just didn't do the job.
+In the kitchen, the floor gets a bit greasy, and plain hot water just did not do the job.
 I'm going to share a homemade cleaner that does the trick.
-The instructions are below.

-You should try this.
-It is a good idea to try a spot that doesn't show first and see if it is safe for your floors.
-It works fine on mine and comes highly recommended by others.
+Before you try my solution, however, it's a good idea to try it out on a small spot in the corner somewhere, just to make sure it works well for your floors.
+It works well on mine and also comes highly recommended by others.

 Words of Caution

 - Never leave a laminate floor wet.
 Always squeeze out the mop until it is almost dry.
 Leaving water on the flooring will cause it to warp.

 - Don't use regular floor cleaners, including oil soaps or any product that says it will give shine.
 It can ruin the glossy finish.

 - Don't use waxes and polishes.
 The floor will turn out a smeary mess and you might have problems removing them later.

 - Don't use ammonia or any product containing it.
 Ammonia can damage the finish of your floor

 - Never use a steam mop.
 It isn't recommended for laminate and it can cause the floors to warp, sometimes immediately.
 Many say that it also leaves the floors streaky.